isomerpages/moe-bendemeerpri/_curriculum/English.md

 <div class="isomer-image-wrapper">
 <img style="width: 60%;" height="auto" width="100%" alt="" src="/images/EL/Stella7.jpg">
 </div>
-<p>Our students engaged in activities that encourage and inspire the love
+<p style="text-align:center;">Our students engaged in activities that encourage and inspire the love
 for English.
 Students made sandwiches in class and wrote about their experience.</p>
 <h5>Reading</h5>
 <p>Reading is crucial to a child’s success across all contexts in school.